bengo4/erh/README.md

 ## Errorf

-With `erh.Errorf`, you can create a new error with a message containing the short filename and the line number of the place where `erh.Errorf` is used.
+With the `erh.Errorf`, you can create a new error with a message containing the short filename and the line number of the place where `erh.Errorf` is used.

 ```
 func main() {